NicholasSamuel/Predicting-the-salary-of-an-individual-based-on-years-of-experience/Predicting the salary of an individual based on years of experience.md

 java Salary
 ```

-The model returned a correlation coefficient of 0.7428.
-Correlation values range between -1 and 1, where 1 is very strong and linear correlation, -1 is inverse linear relation and 0 means no relation.
-The model also predicted a salary of 128755.55 for the person.
+The model predicted a salary of 109431.0 for the person.